-- Institute of International Education, administers the Fulbright Program (Chairman, Executive Committee; Compensation and Human Resources Committee; Development Committee; Scholar Rescue Fund Selection Committee; Co-founder, Scholar Rescue Fund)
+- Institute of International Education (Chairman, Executive Committee; Centennial Committee; Compensation and Human Resources Committee; Special Events and Advancement Committee; Scholar Rescue Fund Selection Committee; Co-founder, Scholar Rescue Fund)

 - March of Dimes (Member of the National Board of Trustees from 1998 to June 2009; Member of Executive Committee from 2001 to June 2009; Honorary Member of the National Board of Trustees)